kostadindraganov/tina-cloud-starter/docs/seo-guide.md

-# SEO Guide for TinaApp
+# SEO Guide for Gamblementor

-This guide explains how to use and customize the SEO features in your TinaApp project.
+This guide explains how to use and customize the SEO features in your Gamblementor project.

 ## Overview